jaco1986/shiftm/website/docs/about/faq.md

 ---
 last_modified_on: "2020-06-01"
-title: "What is Shift'M"
+title: "Frequently Asked Questions"
-description: "High-level description of the Shift'M platform and functionality."
+description: "Have a question?
+Read our FAQ's for answers."
 ---

 import Jump from '@site/src/components/Jump';